DiantArts/CodingStyle/README.md

 Inline functions for no reason should be avoided.

-`template` and `constexpr` functions should be declared in the `FileName.hpp` and the actual function must be placed in a `FileName.impl.hpp` that is included at the end of the `FileName.hpp` file.
+`template` and `constexpr` functions should be declared in the `FileName.hpp` and the actual function must be placed in the `FileName.impl.hpp` that is included at the end of the `FileName.hpp` file.

-In cpp, C++ standard library headers must be prefered over C system headers, like `cstdio` over `stdio.h`.
+C++ standard library headers must be prefered over C system headers, like `cstring` over `string.h`.

 Not classed yet : Modules